 A course planned primarily for those who plan to teach high school journalism or who may need to assist students in the publication of high school newspapers.
 It includes the rudiments of newswriting, newspaper management, and makeup.

 329. NEWSWRITING.

-A course in reporting with emphasis upon the fundamentals of news-gathering and newswriting.
-Reporting for the student newspaper, The Colonnade, is required.
+A course in reporting with emphasis upon the fundamentals of newsgathering and newswriting.

 330. Newspaper Editing and Copyreading.